kairda/pebble_round_watchface/README.md

 # pebble_round_watchface

-This is a small Example for a round pebble watchface (for Pebble Round)
+This is a small example for a round pebble watchface (for the Pebble-Round smartwatch)

-It is used in the context of lectures - there is a time-slot for each lecture during the day.
+It is used by me in the context of me giving lectures and is used to show how much time has already been spent (using a circular display) and how much time is left.
+The lectures are placed in time-slot during the day.
-When the time for a lecture has come, the watchface displays how many minutes are left.
+When the time for a lecture has come, the watchface displays how many minutes are left and at what time the lecture will end.
+Inbetween lectures, the watchface tells me, how many minutes are left until the next lecture starts.
-The lecture times are from 08:30 to 10:00, 10:15 to 11:45, 12:00 to 13:30, 14:15 to 15:45 and
+The lecture times are hardcoded in the source.
+Currently they are from 08:30 to 10:00, 10:15 to 11:45, 12:00 to 13:30, 14:15 to 15:45 and
 16:00 until 17:30.

-Works with pebble sdk
+Works with pebble sdk (Version 4)

 This is how the watchface looks during a lecture.